Post-Football: What Happened To Those Players?

 Peter Jilleba

-Peter played under Coach Bear Bryant at the University of Alabama and was selected to play for the South the 1970 Senior Bowl.
+Peter played under Coach Bear Bryant at the University of Alabama and was selected to play for the South in the 1970 Senior Bowl.
 In 1998, Peter was awarded by the Morris County Chapter of the National Football Foundation, the Morris County High School Football Legend Award, and in 2000, he was recognized by the Star-Ledger newspaper as one of the all-time top 25 athletes from New Jersey.
 Later in life, Peter developed a love for the outdoors and a passion for trekking and mountain climbing, especially in the Asian Himalayan Mountains.
 Peter traveled and hiked in more than 30 countries during his lifetime.
-After college, Peter had a business career in the energy industry and as a home improvement entrepreneur
+After college, Peter had a business career in the energy industry and as a home improvement entrepreneur.

-Jack Mac Donald
+Jack Mac Donald aka Jeff Andrews (beginning 1983)

 John Mantone